PRINCIPAL INVESTIGATOR

 Hannah Linder

 is an Undergraduate Research Assistant working under Dr. Nicole Landi at the University of Connecticut.
-She is currently a junior pursuing a Bachelor of Science in Molecular and Cellular Biology.
-She is interested in the underlying neurological and developmental aspects of language and literacy among children.
-She plans on attending medical school with the hopes to continue her research.
+She is currently a senior pursuing a Bachelor of Science in Molecular and Cellular Biology.
+She is interested in the underlying neurological and developmental aspects of language and literacy among children as well as the relationship between dyslexia and resiliency.
+She plans on attending medical school with the hopes of continuing her research.